escobard/blockchains-nd-term2/part5/lesson2/lesson2.notes.md

 1. actor 1 = breeder who holds 1 asset, 1 pet
 2. actor 2 = owner, who may hold multiple pets, but wants 1 pet from actor 1

+Within a smart contract, we will create functions that changes the `state and attributes` of an asset.

+#### Activity diagrams - actors & interactions

+IMPORTANT FOR ALL OF THESE, COME BACK AND ATTACH THE DIAGRAMS FOR CLEAR VISUAL REPRESENTATION, NOT AVAILABLE AS OF NOV 20th, 2018.

+purpose: represents the flow from one activity to another in the system.
+It captures the dynamic behavior of the system.

+In this case since we have 2 actors we would create a diagram for the behavior of each actor in the system.

+#### Sequence diagram  - functions in a smart contract

+purpose: represents interaction between objects in the order of sequence in which interactions take place.

+#### State Diagram - asset states - sold, shipped, received, etc

+purpose: A state diagram is type of behavioral diagram which shows how an object moves through various states within its lifetime.

+#### Data Model Diagram

+purpose: A diagram which displays properties of each storage model / smart contract property and their role in storing the `assets and their state`.

 #### With time, should review: